Wangmmstar/Hospital_Scene_Data/README.md

 A new dataset to facilitate the task of object detection in the hospital.
 The proposed hospital indoor object detection (HIOD) dataset has **4,427** annotated images covering **56** object categories with **52,609** annotated object instances.
-It is believed that the dataset provide valuable resources for researchers and practitioners to develop computer-vision-based applications in hospitals.
+Furthermore, a benchmark containing eight state-of-the-art object detectors is created on the dataset.
+The benchmark indicates that the network trained on the HIOD dataset can accurately detect and classify objects in hospitals.
+It is believed that the dataset and benchmark provide valuable resources for researchers and practitioners to develop computer-vision-based applications in hospitals.

 # Data Preparation